nicolaspatino/ComputacionCuantica/README.md

          that the entries in the matrices can be fractions as opposed to Boolean values.
      * **Programming drill 3.2.2 :** What would happen if there were more than two slits?Write a program that asks a user to design a            multislit experiment.
 The user notes the number of slits and the number of targets to measure the bullets.
 Then the user enters probabilities of the bullets’ moving from each slit to each target.
 An appropriate matrix is set up and then the matrix          is multiplied by itself.
 Have the program print the appropriate resulting matrix and vector.
+     * **Programming drill 3.3.1 :** Modify your program from Programming Drill 3.2.1 so hat you allow the entries to be complex numbers          as opposed to fractions.
+     * **Programming drill 3.3.2:**  Modify your program from Programming Drill 3.2.2 so hat you allow transitions from the many slits            to the many measuring devices to be omplex numbers.
+Your program should identify where there are interference phenomena.

 ### Pruebas 🛠️
-_para cada una de las funcionalidades de este proyecto se creo su correspondiente prubea unitaria haciendo uso de JUnit y Maven
+para cada una de las funcionalidades de este proyecto se creo su correspondiente prubea unitaria haciendo uso de JUnit y Maven

 ## Ejecución de las pruebas